Restaurant Marketing

 • Commission-free direct ordering: Restolabs helps restaurants accept online orders without giving a percentage of every sale to third-party marketplaces β€” keeping more margin on every transaction.

-• Seamless integrations: Restolabs connects with leading POS systems, payment processors, and delivery services, creating a unified technology ecosystem for restaurant operators.
+• Seamless integrations: Restolabs connects with leading POS systems, payment processors, and delivery services, creating a connected ordering setup for restaurant operators.

 • Customer data ownership: Restaurants keep complete access to customer details, order history, and preferences β€” making repeat marketing and personalization practical without dependence on third-party platforms.